Victim Offender Dialogue FAQs for OFFENDERS

 What I did was so horrible and so permanent, there is nothing I can say or do that will change anything.
 No matter how sorry I am for what I did, these words are meaningless.

-These words don’t have to be meaningless at all – as long as the victim/survivor(s) believes you understand clearly what you’re sorry for.
-But think about it: most offenders convicted of a violent crime know that they did something horrible – for example, a murder.
+These words don’t have to be meaningless at all — as long as the victim/survivor(s) believes you understand clearly what you’re sorry for.
+But think about it: most offenders convicted of a violent crime know that they did something horrible — for example, a murder.
 They might even recall the detailed and gruesome facts of the case.
-What they do not know about are the many terrible ways the murder affected the loved ones of the victim – those who were left deeply grieving in the aftermath.
+What they do not know about are the many terrible ways the murder affected the loved ones of the victim — those who were left deeply grieving in the aftermath.
 What offenders usually don’t know is how many lives were devastated by the murder, and how hard it is for those wounded loved ones to move on from the horror of it all.
 Because of this, most victims/survivors want to tell the offender in their case about these impacts and effects.
 They need him or her to understand what he did.
 It is absolutely true that neither you nor anyone else can change what happened.
-Nor can the survivors forget what happened, and neither can you – though everyone may try hard.
-But what you can change is what you do – how you act and behave, how you treat others, what you teach, how you make a difference in the world – even the world of the prison – from this day forward.
+Nor can the survivors forget what happened, and neither can you — though everyone may try hard.
+But what you can change is what you do — how you act and behave, how you treat others, what you teach, how you make a difference in the world — even the world of the prison — from this day forward.
 This is what it means to be accountable to the victims/survivors: to own what you did, and to do whatever else you can to make the death of their loved one something more than a total and complete waste of an innocent life taken.
-But it takes a lot of courage – to face the victim/survivor(s), to hear and receive the painful effects of what you did – effects they continue to live with every day – and to step into the world of personal accountability.
+But it takes a lot of courage — to face the victim/survivor(s), to hear and receive the painful effects of what you did — effects they continue to live with every day — and to step into the world of personal accountability.
 Not every offender has the courage to do this.
 But those who do are often transformed by the experience.
-In fact, most offenders find that listening to, and talking with the victim/survivor is exactly what they have wanted all along.
+In fact, most offenders find that listening to, and talking with the victim/survivor turns out to be exactly what they have wanted all along, without knowing it.

 The last time I saw the victims in my case was in the courtroom, and they said some things in there that made me look like a monster.
 I don’t need anyone coming in here and telling me what a piece of scum I am.